 Yellow fever is caused by infection with yellow fever virus.
 It is one of the most lethal viral diseases.
+It is spread to humans from the bite of infected mosquitoes.
 Yellow fever virus is spread to humans from the bite of infected mosquitoes.
 Infected female mosquitoes of Aedes or Haemogogus species (South America only) can spread the virus.